 While everyone was excited about the new App Store, Google Play made some layout changes too.
-In the beginning of 2017 they have been experimenting with different search result layouts.
-These these experiments resulted in three different layout options.
+At the beginning of 2017, they have been experimenting with different search result layouts.
+These experiments resulted in three different layout options.

 Moreover, if Google Play thinks, you are searching for a very specific app, it shows the app icon and full title even directly within the search suggestions while you are typing.
 (Layout Option 3 will most likely influence the number of app page visits since clicking the search option with the icon will bring the user directly onto the specific app page.)

 Both Google shows the average of your rating, Apple shows a total average rating and all-time stars count (instead of current app version rating only).ASO Tip: This is good and bad news for all iOS devs.
 If your app already shows a positive rating, this is fine and you finally won’t have to start all over again after an update.
 If you still lack of ratings and reviews, you should get active by now since the rating will become an essential selling point with the new layout.